 Saint Isaac Jogues Among the Huron

 In 1639, another epidemic swept through the mission.
-The missionaries did what they could to help the Huron, but they were blamed for the illness again.
+The missionaries did what they could to help the Hurons, but they were blamed for the illness again.
 When the priests recovered without assistance from the village sorcerer, Wynne says the sorcerer “was convinced that they were greater sorcerers than himself.”
-The priests’ belongings (books, letters, crucifixes), because they were strange to the Huron, became objects of suspicion.
+The priests’ belongings (books, letters, crucifixes), because they were strange to the Hurons, became objects of suspicion.

 The six years that Fr.
-Jogues spent among the Huron were years of constant danger.
+Jogues spent among the Hurons were years of constant danger.
 In the Catholic Encyclopedia, Thomas Campbell says, “Though a daring missionary, his character was of the most practical nature, his purpose always being to fix his people in permanent habitations.”
-He traveled great distances with his fellow missionaries and was likely the first white man to reach Sault Ste Marie.
+He travelled great distances with his fellow missionaries and was likely the first white man to reach Sault Ste Marie.